hbckleikamp/CHEW/README.md

 based for Dump-taxa (unclassified or uncultured sequences)

 Additionally, it needs a clustered database, an unclustered database, and a unclusterd diamond database.
-The function properly, headers of the unclustered database need to be prepped to a CHEW compatible format, which means the id of each fasta header should contain the "taxonomy id", as such >Accession|...|"taxonomy id".
+To function properly, headers of the unclustered database need to be prepped to a CHEW compatible format, which means the id of each fasta header should contain the "taxonomy id", as such >Accession|...|"taxonomy id".

 Downloading, prepping of databases and diamond database construction is done with `4_Download_unclustered_database.py`